How Much Do Aesthetic/Cosmetic Nurses Make?

 Aesthetic Nurse Salary by Work Setting

 Most aesthetic nurses work in either dermatology or plastic surgery private practices or medical spas, though some work in outpatient care settings.
-While nurses working in private offices generally earn less than those who work in hospitals, the specialized care that aesthetic nurses provide at outpatient surgery centers can command a higher salary.
+RNs in private offices generally earn less ($83,110 annually) than those in hospitals ($96,830 annually).

 How to Increase Your Salary as an Aesthetic Nurse

-Any additional aesthetic/cosmetic nurse certifications and education that you choose to pursue can have a profound impact on your compensation and should be considered an investment in yourself and your future.
+Any additional aesthetic/cosmetic nurse certifications and education you choose to pursue can profoundly impact your compensation.
 Options include:

 -